neil-unomaha/CIF_CYBR_8950/Literature-Research.md

 -----
 Keywords: process tracking, data model, plug-in, multithread

-1. Problem Statement: Traditional development mode of process tracking has shortcoming such as low expansibility, difficulty in update and maintenance, etc.
+1. Problem Statement: Traditional development mode of process tracking has shortcomings such as low expansibility, difficulty in update and maintenance, etc.

 2. Research Question(s):